C. J. Kupec

-Charles Jerome "C. J." Kupec (born January 16, 1953) is a former American basketball small forward in the National Basketball Association for the Los Angeles Lakers and Houston Rockets.
-He also was a member of the Olimpia Billy Milano, Squibb Cantù, Siv Bergamo, Viola Reggio Calabria, Mister Day Siena and Spondilatte Cremona in Europe.
-He played college basketball at the University of Michigan.
+Charles Jerome "C. J." Kupec (born January 26, 1953) is an American former basketball small forward in the National Basketball Association for the Los Angeles Lakers and Houston Rockets.
+He also was a member of the Olimpia Billy Milano, Squibb Cantù, SAV Bergamo, Viola Reggio Calabria, Mister Day Siena and Spondilatte Cremona in Europe.
+He played college basketball for the Michigan Wolverines.

 Early years

 Kupec attended Oak Lawn Community High School.
 He was the center of the team at six-foot-six.
 He also practiced American football.

 As a senior in 1971, he contributed to a second-place finish in the final single-class tournament, while receiving Tournament MVP honors.
 He scored 87 points and pulled down 48 rebounds in four games.
 He scored 28 points in the super-sectional win against New Trier East High School.
 He posted 17 rebounds in the semifinal win over Springfield Lanphier High School.
 In 2007, the Illinois High School Association named Kupec one of the 100 Legends of the IHSA Boys Basketball Tournament.

 He averaged 23.2 points per game and set a career OLCHS record with 2,377 total points (before the three point rule).